huggingface/transformers/templates/adding_a_new_model/open_model_proposals/ADD_BIG_BIRD.md

     [transformers.file\_utils.set\_seed]{.title-ref} if the old and new
     implementations are in the same framework.

-#### More details on how to create a debugging environment for BigBird
+#### (Important) More details on how to create a debugging environment for BigBird

-[Here the mentor should add very specific information on what the student should do] [to set up an efficient environment for the special requirements of this model]
+- BigBird has multiple pretrained checkpoints that should eventually all be ported to 🤗 Transformers.
+The pretrained checkpoints can be found [here](https://console.cloud.google.com/storage/browser/bigbird-transformer/pretrain;tab=objects?prefix=&forceOnObjectsSortingFiltering=false).
+	Those checkpoints include both pretrained weights for encoder-only (BERT/RoBERTa) under the folder `bigbr_base` and encoder-decoder (PEGASUS) under the folder `bigbp_large`.
+	You should start by porting the `bigbr_base` model.
+The encoder-decoder model can be ported afterward.
+	for an encoder-decoder architecture as well as an encoder-only architecture.
+- BigBird was written in tf.compat meaning that a mixture of a TensorFlow 1 and TensorFlow 2 API was used.
+- The most important part of the BigBird code-base is [bigbird.bigbird.core](https://github.com/google-research/bigbird/tree/master/bigbird/core) which includes all logic necessary to implement BigBird.
+- The first goal should be to successfully run a forward pass using the RoBERTa checkpoint `bigbr_base/model.ckpt-0.data-00000-of-00001` and `bigbr_base/model.ckpt-0.index`.

 ### 5.-14.
 Port BigBird to 🤗 Transformers